amorenoz/ovsdb-mon/README.md

 	        Autostart: If set to true, it will start monitoring from the begining -db string
 	        Database connection.
 Default: unix:/${OVS_RUNDIR}/ovnnb_db.sock
+	  -monitor string
+	        Only monitor these comma-separated tables
+	  -no-monitor string
+	        Do not monitor these comma-separated tables
 	COMMAND:
 	        If provided, it will run the command and exit.
 If not, it will enter interactive mode For a full description of available commands use the command 'help'